SamuelD-Data/anomaly-detection-project/README.md

         - Any other changes as needed

 3. Exploration
-- Which lesson appears to attract the most traffic consistently across cohorts (per program)?
+- Q1.
+Which lesson appears to attract the most traffic consistently across cohorts (per program)?
     - Find average views of each lesson per cohort
     - Identify lesson with highest amount of average views per cohort

-- Is there a cohort that referred to a lesson significantly more that other cohorts seemed to gloss over?
+- Q2.
+Is there a cohort that referred to a lesson significantly more that other cohorts seemed to gloss over?
     - Plot each lessons page views per cohort and look for a lesson that one cohort viewed significantly more than the other cohorts

-- Are there students who, when active, hardly access the curriculum?
+- Q3.
+Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
     - Filter data to only display log entries that were created by a user while their cohort was active
     - Sum the amount of total page views and identify users with the lowest counts

-- Is there any suspicious activity, such as users/machines/etc accessing the curriculum who shouldn’t be?
+- Q4.
+Is there any suspicious activity, such as users/machines/etc accessing the curriculum who shouldn’t be?
 Does it appear that any web-scraping is happening?
 Are there any suspicious IP addresses?
 Any odd user-agents?
     -

-- At some point in the last year, ability for students and alumni to cross-access curriculum (web dev to ds, ds to web dev) should have been shut off.
+- Q5.
+At some point in the last year, ability for students and alumni to cross-access curriculum (web dev to ds, ds to web dev) should have been shut off.
 Do you see any evidence of that happening?
 Did it happen before?
-    -
+    - Filter the separate program data frames for rows where the page_viewed value includes a lesson key word from the other program
+        - Example: Filter the data science dataframe for page_viewed values containing "java"
+    - Find the earliest and latest dates of these instances in each data frame to determing if they occured within the last year or prior

-- What topics are grads continuing to reference after graduation and into their jobs (for each program)?
+- Q6.
+What topics are grads continuing to reference after graduation and into their jobs (for each program)?
     - Filter data to only show log entries that were created by users on dates past their cohort end date
     - Sum the amount of views that these pages received
     - Identify pages with highest amount of view post-graduation

-- Which lessons are least accessed?
+- Q7.
+Which lessons are least accessed?
     - Sum the amount of views that each major lesson has received
     - Identify the lessons with the lowest counts
         - I have to approach this differently than looking for lessons with the highest amount of views since there will be probably be a lot more pages that have minimal view counts than those that are near the most view counts

-- Anything else I should be aware of?
+- Q8.
+Anything else I should be aware of?
     - While answering the other question, keep note of any peculiar or interesting findings so that I can present them for this question

 4. Conclusion